Call (602) 833-1110 for Experienced Representation!

 - Punitive damages may also be awarded when the liable person is found to be guilty of reprehensible, malicious, or fraudulent behavior.

 Not all personal injury cases end up before a jury.
-At IBF Law Group, we also are accomplished negotiators when dealing with the insurance company.
+At IBF Law Group, we are also skilled negotiators when dealing with insurance companies.

 What Is the Statute of Limitations for a Motorcycle Accident Claim?